Montreal priest stabbed during mass at St. Joseph's Oratory

 In a tweet, the Roman Catholic Diocese of Montreal said the priest’s condition was “stable.”

 Church staff told Lee they’re hopeful he will make a full recovery.
-Now in his late seventies, Grou has been at Saint Joseph’s Oratory for more than 20 years, Lee reported.
+Now 77 years old, Grou has been at Saint Joseph’s Oratory for more than 20 years, Lee reported.

+“Everybody working here at the oratory and most of our pilgrims are shocked and very, very sad.
+As we speak, there’s mass going on in the basilica of the oratory and I’m sure everybody’s praying for him,” the oratory’s spokesperson Celine Barbeau said.

 Despite the stabbing, Lee said the oratory will not be closed to the public on Friday.
 She said the lower church, where the attack occurred, remains closed for the police investigation.